 For purposes of this Act and the corresponding regulations the EEOC defines small business has any legal business entity with fewer than 20 employees.
 The Act goes further to define those entities within the purview of this Act as ‘… 20 or more employees for each working day in each of twenty or more calendar weeks in the current or preceding calendar year.’

 Notice the language?
 It is the goal of the Act to not affect seasonal employers.
-So if you are involved in landscaping or have a summer cleaning service and hire more than 20 employees for a short period of time; it will not apply to your business.
+If you are involved in landscaping or have a summer cleaning service and hire more than 20 employees for a short period of time; it will not apply to your business.
 Furthermore it protects weekend based operations such as family owned hotels and motels that use a flex schedule related to staffing needs to meet weekend demand.
 Other examples include:

 - Event Organizers